Ian-Blanshard/MP3-Climbing-Log/README.md

 The login page allows user to enter their login details to access the site features which require login.
 It has flash messages, discussed in details above, which appear to provide feedback to the user.
-To notify them of using an incorrect password, using and incorrect username and when they succesfully log in.
+To notify them of using an incorrect password, using and incorrect username and when they successfully log in.

 ##### Login page